Irshad-Ahmaed/Stack-Overflow-Clone-MERN-/README.md

-# Getting Started with Create React App
+# Getting Started with Installing packages

+use `cd client`
+use `cd server`

-use the command `npm i create-react-app myapp`
+use the command `npm install` in both files

-# Packages you need to install on the client side
+# Packages present on the client side

 `npm i react-router-dom`
 `npm i redux`